valoroso-dev/BikPlayer/README.md

 For licenses of dependent components, see [readme](https://github.com/bilibili/ijkplayer/blob/master/README.md)

 ### Commercial Use
-Bikplayer is base on ijkplayer, use the same license of ijkplayer，compliant with licensed under LGPLv2.1 or later.
+BikPlayer is base on ijkplayer, use the same license of ijkplayer，compliant with licensed under LGPLv2.1 or later.
 Please pay attention to the rights and obligations on your own.
 [IANAL](https://en.wikipedia.org/wiki/IANAL), you should always ask your lawyer for these stuffs before use it in your product.